InseeFr/Bowie/.github/ISSUE_TEMPLATE/feature.md

 # Business case
 _here describe the business case_

+## Expressed by
+_a list of projects / teams that expressed the business case_

+- project 1
+- team A

 # Stack
 _here describe the impact on the product softwares, linking to related issues_